 Caravan Guard Claims Liaison Manager, Nicola, reveals another reason why panel damage is so common: “As well as hearing from customers who have scuffed side panels when parking up and manoeuvring, we also hear from policyholders whose awnings have caused damage to the caravan’s front panels during high winds and storms.

-“We remind customers to be careful when leaving their awning up in these kinds of conditions; if it blows down it can cause serious damage to panelling.”
+“We remind customers to be careful when leaving their awning up in these kinds of conditions; if it blows down it can cause serious damage to the panelling.”

 Number 7: Skylight